 My other song is ‘It Was Love’ by LANY.
 In wake of their upcoming album, this is their second single.
 It’s a slow bop, but really picks up.
 There’s something about LANY that makes all of their songs so catchy and memorable and I love it!

 Cole Callahan: My first pick for Fresh Music Friday this week is ‘Everything’ by Parachute.
 This song as of now is a song of reflection.
 It makes me think of what really means everything to me.
 In all, brings me home.

+My other pick this week is ‘5 Years Time’ by Noah and the Whale.
 This is an old song, but it makes me instantly happy.
 It makes you think about all the dumb spontaneous memories you have with the person/people you love.

 Sophomore journalism student at Ball State University.
 Lover of music, travel, and photography.